pond/dnd/party_ripa/journals/campaign_7/part_15.md

 * Thay embassy in Waterdeep - we don't know enough to even know what questions to ask.
 * Underdark - vast and we lack equipment and skills to navigate it right now.
-* Seer - our Vallin may be different, or not; we can ask the seer to find out.
+* Seer - our Vallin may be different, e.g. an impostor or even an entirely different person, or could somehow be this same individual - either way, we can ask the seer to find out!

-Looks like the Seer, but via Neverwinter.
+Looks like the Seer, then, but via Neverwinter.
 We can trade our stuff, get the armour made and plan out how to get to this portal town.
 The Helm can teleport us, but we need some focus for the destination.

 We're too tired for that now.
 Back to the tavern, long rest...
 But first...